forensicdave/claude-forensics/README.md

 # claude-forensics

-Extract a complete, evidence-grade record of how Claude (Chat or Code or Cowork) has been used on a machine, from any `.claude` directory.
+First release of tooling to extract a complete, evidence-grade record of how Claude (Chat or Code or Cowork) has been used on a machine, from any `.claude` directory.
 Point it at a captured `.claude/` tree (and the Claude Desktop data dir alongside it) and get back a searchable, sortable, fully reconstructed history: every session, every